Digital Evidence Management Challenges in 2026 and Smart Solutions

 The sheer amount of digital evidence is growing exponentially.
 Every minute, cameras capture video, smartphones send messages, sensors log data — all of which can become part of investigations.
 That creates three intertwined issues:

-This creates a major bottleneck: without smart systems, evidence becomes overwhelming, harder to locate, and at risk of being under-utilised.
+This creates a major bottleneck: without smart systems, evidence becomes overwhelming, harder to locate, and at risk of being under utilized.

 Smart Solution